Bus + Entrepreneur = Buspreneur!

 Yes, snacks, energy bars, fresh fruits, soda and water, if provided by our sponsors, are complimentary on the bus.

 The bus may stop moving in New Orleans but the Buspreneurs don’t.
-Upon landing in New Orleans, the StartupBus teams hit the ground running - launching and promoting their products, pitching to VCs, connecting with other Buspreneurs and of course, enjoying all the parties the city has to offer.
+Upon reaching the final destination, the StartupBus teams hit the ground running - launching and promoting their products, pitching to VCs, connecting with other Buspreneurs and of course, enjoying all the parties the city has to offer.

 As long as you like.
-We recommend you stick around for a few days after the competition to network with all the awesome riders from all over America, as well as visiting the cultural institutions, New Orleans Jazz and Heritage Festivals, and Collision Conference.
+We recommend you stick around for a day after the competition to network with all the awesome riders from all over America, as well as visiting all the cultural institutions and tech communities.

 Pack your bags like you would for a vacation.
 But of course, bring these: